Fingerling42/altruist-tester/README.md

 - parses stable `[CONNECTIVITY]` upload attempts, successes, failures, targets, and failure reasons;
-- parses stable `[DATALOG]` upload attempts, successes, failures, payload metadata, and response lengths;
+- parses stable `[DATALOG]` upload attempts, successes, failures, payload metadata, response lengths, and local formatting/encryption failure reasons;
 - checks upload delivery only when the config marks a channel as `optional` or `required`;
-- keeps channels `disabled` by default because many devices are tested before `setDevices` or Robonomics subscription access is configured.
+- keeps channels disabled unless the selected config enables them, because many devices are tested before `setDevices` or Robonomics subscription access is configured.
+The example Urban and Insight profiles set both channels to `optional`, so upload problems are reported as warnings.

+Payload observations:

+- parses stable `[PAYLOAD]` lines with `channel`, `encoding`, `encrypted`, `payload_len`, and `sample_available` metadata;
+- extracts sensor values only from the explicit `sample=` field;
+- treats `channel=datalog` as the canonical sensor-sample source when several upload channels expose the same payload, avoiding duplicated sensor series.

 Release log contract: